If you're lookin' for reasons to plant cover crops in your garden or on your farm, you're in the right place.

 Together, the plants and bacteria are able to harvest both carbon and nitrogen from the atmosphere and store them both in their bodies - eventually releasing them to the soil when they die and break down.

-Why Is Nitrogen Important For Plants?
+Why Is Nitrogen Important for Plants?

 Plants need nitrogen.
 It's one of the main macronutrients essential for plant development, as it plays a key role in metabolism, in photosynthesis, chlorophyll content, and protein synthesis.